 The best time to do the program is right after you graduate high school or during the first half of your college CS degree.
 Our typical student is aged 18-25, but we accept older and younger students as well!
 We do require that you've graduated high school or earned your GED, but we do not look at your GPA when making admissions decisions.
 Whether you have a CS degree and want to hone your skills or you're a high school grad and want to jump into a tech career, you should apply!

 We strongly encourage a two year commitment to enable you to gather all the skills you need to have a successful tech career.
 While it is possible that some experienced students become job-ready after one year in the program, most students benefit from the full two year experience.
 We assess students on job readiness based on our comprehensive job-readiness rubric.

 No, we expect you to commit to this full time and for this to be your primary focus for the next 2 years.

 You do!
 You retain 100% of the rights to all the work you do during the program.

 You'll need a Mac laptop that can run the latest version of OSX.
 You can check whether your computer will work here.
 We usually recommend a Mac laptop that is less than two years old.
 However, any laptop that can run the latest OSX that has at least 8GB of memory and a SSD (Solid State Drive) hard drive will work.
 In the case of some older mac laptops, additional RAM and an SSD can be added for as little as ~$200.
 You do not need an iPhone or iPod touch (iOS simulators on Macs will work well enough).
-We provide need-based hardware assistance for students who can't afford a Mac.

 Make School is held in our wonderful offices in SOMA, the tech centric neighborhood of San Francisco.
 Our address is 1547 Mission Street, San Francisco, CA 94103.
 Click here for map directions.